Trends and climate

 Who falls within the scope of the legislation?

-Austrian data protection law applies to the processing of personal data in Austria, irrespective of where the data controller (a natural or legal person that processes personal data for its own purposes) has its seat.
-It also applies to data that is processed outside the European Union for an Austrian data controller.
+Further, specific provisions of the Data Protection Act apply to the processing of personal data in Austria, irrespective of where the data controller (ie, a natural or legal person that processes personal data for its own purposes) has its seat.
+In addition, it applies to personal data that is processed in the European Union for an Austrian data controller.

 What kind of data falls within the scope of the legislation?

-Since the law refers to ‘personal’ data, totally anonymous data (ie, information that does not relate to an identifiable person or entity) is not covered by the Data Protection Act.
+Since the law refers to ‘personal’ data, anonymous data (ie, information that does not relate to an identifiable natural person) is not covered by the Data Protection Act or the GDPR.

 Are data owners required to register with the relevant authority before processing data?